Free Printable: Low Carb & Keto Food List

 -

-Season the beef with salt and pepper.
+In a large bowl, season the beef chunks with salt and pepper.
 (It will be a light amount because the broth will be salty.)

 -